'Glass Onion' on Netflix: Ending Explained, Celebrity Cameos, Burning Questions

 In a very Agatha Christie setup, a group of friends gather on an isolated Greek island for a weekend getaway.
 They're staying at a mansion with a domed glass top dubbed the Glass Onion.

-Elon Musk-esque billionaire Miles Bron (Edward Norton) has called the group of old friends together, supposedly to solve his own murder, but somehow detective Benoit Blanc (Daniel Craig) has finagled an invite.
-Blanc foils the fake murder Miles had set up for himself, and then the real murders appear to begin.
-Gun-toting Duke (Dave Bautista) drinks from Miles' glass and dies shortly thereafter.
+Elon Musk-esque billionaire Miles Bron (Edward Norton) has called the group of old friends together.
+Detective Benoit Blanc (Daniel Craig) finagles an invite and foils the fake murder Miles had set up for himself.
+But then, the real murders appear to begin.
+Gun-toting Duke (Dave Bautista) drinks from Miles' glass and dies.
 And Miles' former business partner Andi (Janelle Monae) appears to have been shot.
-(Except the bullet lodged in a journal she was carrying in a front and she's fine.)
+(Except the bullet lodged in a journal she was carrying and she's fine.)

-But this is a twisty film, and viewers soon learn Andi died before the island getaway, supposedly by suicide.
-Her twin sister, Helen, however, is convinced the death involved foul play.
-So she keeps her sister's death under wraps and goes on the trip pretending to be her twin to try to dig deeper and solve the murder.
-She hires Blanc to pretend he was given an invitation and come along.
+But this is a twisty film, and we soon learn Andi died before the island getaway, supposedly by suicide.
+Her twin sister, Helen, kept Andi's death under wraps, and went on the trip pretending to be her twin to try to solve the murder.
+She hires Blanc to come along.

 Turns out everyone had a motive to kill Andi.
 She and Miles started a tech company, Alpha, based on a business strategy Andi sketched on a napkin at their favorite bar, the Glass Onion.
 Miles copied the napkin sketch and pretended it was his idea, and the others all lied in court to support his claim because he was helping them financially.
-But some time later, Andi found her original napkin sketch, which unlike the copy, has the Glass Onion's logo on its napkin, proving hers was the original.
-She stupidly alerted all the friends to her find, so technically, all of them had a reason to want her dead (since all of them lied in court, a fact that could seriously damage their reputations if it gets out).
+But some time later, Andi found her original napkin sketch, which unlike the copy, has the Glass Onion's logo on its napkin.
+She stupidly alerted all the friends to her find, and since they all lied in court against her, they all have a reason to want her dead.

 The killer ends up being Miles, of course, who offed his ex-partner and tried to make it look like a suicide.
 Duke later told Miles he knew about the murder, and that explains why Miles killed him -- by putting pineapple juice, something Duke's allergic to, in his drink.
 (Apparently reactions to pineapple allergies can indeed be deadly.)

-Miles manages to burn the all important napkin, prompting an outraged "Andi" (who's really Helen) to break all his glass statues, with the other guests who secretly hate and resent Miles eventually joining in the destruction-fest.
+Miles manages to burn the all-important napkin, prompting an outraged "Andi" (who's actually Helen) to break all his glass statues, with the other guests who secretly hate and resent Miles eventually joining in the destruction-fest.
 Alpha's big new product is a hydrogen fuel called Klear, and Miles is pushing it despite knowing it's dangerous.
 Andi left the company over this.
 Blanc gives the revenge-minded Helen a chunk of Klear, and she blows up the Glass Onion with it.

-Which wouldn't be as big of a deal except Miles has somehow rented the Mona Lisa from Paris' Louvre, claiming the museum was closed due to COVID-19, and "France needed money" (yes, that's how rich he is).
-The museum insisted the painting be behind fireproof glass, but Miles installed an override.
+That wouldn't be as big of a deal except Miles has somehow rented the Mona Lisa from Paris' Louvre, claiming the museum was closed due to COVID-19, and "France needed money" (yes, that's how rich he is).
+The museum insisted the painting be behind fireproof glass, but Miles installed an override, saying he needs to look the painting in its eyes.
 Helen hits the override and we all get to watch the world's most famous artwork melt.
 The last scene shows police boats streaming toward the island as all the other guests vow to turn on Miles, now exposed as a double-murderer and the man who destroyed the Mona Lisa.

+The Mona Lisa's destruction is the one thing that finally gets to Miles, who longed to be remembered forever in the same conversation as the painting.
+And... now he will be.
+Meanwhile, director Johnson says he sees the Mona Lisa living on in Helen, the woman who destroyed it, but also the woman who found justice for her late sister.

 Glass Onion celebrity cameos

-The cast is pretty star-studded, with Kate Hudson, Leslie Odom Jr., Kathryn Hahn, Norton and Craig among the cast.
-But there are some fun cameos to watch for.
+The cast is star-studded, with Kate Hudson, Leslie Odom Jr., Kathryn Hahn, Norton and Craig among the actors.
+But there are some fun cameos to watch out for.

 Serena Williams